raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 traffic.
-Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a session open for the same length of time (determined by the idle timeout) regardless of the level of keepalive traffic required.
+Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a session open for the same length of time (determined by the inactive timeout) regardless of the level of keepalive traffic required.

 It may be appropriate for clients and servers to select different keepalive